Segun Olubi: Indianapolis Colts

-Afterwards, Olubi was signed to the practice squad of the Indianapolis Colts.
+On September 1, 2022, Olubi was signed to the practice squad of the Indianapolis Colts.
 He was elevated to the active roster for their Week 16 game against the Los Angeles Chargers, and made his debut in the loss, appearing on nine special teams snaps.
 He appeared in one further game in 2022 and posted a single tackle.
 Olubi signed a reserve/future contract on January 9, 2023.
+He made the team's final roster in 2023.

+On January 8, 2024, Olubi signed a one-year contract extension with the Colts.
+On October 5, 2025 Olubi blocked AJ Cole III’s punt against the Las Vegas Raiders.